roman-gravit/CSS/README.md

 More precise: border-left, border-right, border-top, border-bottom
               border-left-color ......

- #### Outline

- An outline is a line drawn outside the element's border.
+###  outline

 An outline is a line that is drawn around elements, OUTSIDE the borders.

 It **don't change the size of the box element** and can be set only for **all four side**.
 But it helps for accessibility: it is border for element on focus

   - outline-style
   - outline-color